Can Solar Power A House? A Practical Guide for Homeowners To Power a House with Solar

 The problem, however, is space.
 Not all houses have ample space to support solar panel systems big enough to power a home entirely.

-At this point, though, people can still enjoy substantial savings in their electricity bills by installing smaller solar energy systems that offset the costs of energy consumption.
+At this point, though, people can still enjoy substantial savings in their electricity bills by installing smaller solar energy systems that offset energy consumption costs.

 A solar-powered house may also require storage batteries to store excess energy for nighttime use.